canonical/launchpad-manual/docs/user/reference/webhooks.rst

 +-------------------------------------------------------------------------------------------------------+------------------------------------------------+

 Events have a type (used in the API) and a name (shown in the web UI).
-The types are versioned: if we ever change an event payload in an incompatible way, we'll bump the version so that you can adapt your code gracefully.
-We may add more key/value pairs to dictionaries without bumping the version.
+The types are versioned.
+If an event payload is ever changed in an incompatible way, the version will be bumped so that you can adapt your code gracefully.
+More key/value pairs may be added to dictionaries without bumping the version.

 +-------------------------------------------------------------------+-----------------------+-------------------------------------------------------------------------------------------------------------+